lorin/code-reviews/README.md

 Can you articulate the problem that the PR addresses?

-Can you describe the solution in your own words?
+Could you explain the solution, in your own words, to someone else?

 ## Tests